box/developer.box.com/guides/webhooks/v1/create_v1.md

 # Callback parameters

-Unlike the V2 Webhooks, these manual webhooks need to be configured with the data you'd like to sent along.
-This data will be sent as a query string either in the body or as a query parameter, for example `name=Contract.pdf&type=file`
+Unlike the V2 Webhooks, these manual webhooks need to be configured with the data you'd like.
+This data will be sent as a query string either in the body or as a query parameter, for example `name=Contract.pdf&type=file`.

 </Message>